 Ajax are crowned Dutch Eredivisie league champions

-The draw left the Amsterdam club four points clear of nearest rivals Feyenoord with one round of Eredivisie fixtures remaining.
+The victory left the Amsterdam outfit four points ahead of nearest challengers PSV Eindhoven with one round of Eredivisie fixtures remaining.

 "We deserved this title despite the fact that we dropped points," said Ajax coach Frank de Boer after the club were crowned champions for the 32nd time.

 "We showed the most consistency and also played the best football."